CPW: Purposeful Work Fellow (S9976C)

 Summary, Scope, and Responsibilities

-The Bates Career Development Center (BCDC) invites applications for Career Development Fellows.
-This paid position offers the opportunity to work closely with the BCDC professional staff to provide exemplary support for Bates students in the career development process.
+The Bates Center for Purposeful Work invites applications for Career Development Fellows.
+This paid position offers the opportunity to work closely with the Center’s professional staff to provide exemplary support for Bates students in the career development process.
 Those who are successful in this position will advance their own career development and gain substantial paraprofessional experience.
-Career Development Fellows will have an excellent opportunity to gain a deep understanding of the BCDC career internship resources, develop communication and advising skills, and to gain practical experience that they can use in their career fields or graduate school.
+Career Development Fellows will have an excellent opportunity to gain a deep understanding of the Purposeful Work career internship resources, develop communication and advising skills, and to gain practical experience that they can use in their career fields or graduate school.